By The Open Group

 I think companies such as Apple and Samsung are trying to sell complete solutions for parts of the smart city.
 But all these systems, if you buy them from one of these companies, tend to only feed their own cloud service.
 Once you’re locked in, it’s difficult to do anything if ever they raise their prices.
 Or if somebody else would eventually offer something less expensive or with better functionality, then it’s difficult to change to that.
 HPE and IBM, among others, are also working on these solutions.

-Open standards are one way of avoiding this kind of vendor lock-in, and you have at least two important and distinct aspects to that that I don’t see that often in what I hear and read.
+Open standards are one way of avoiding vendor lock-in, and you have at least two important and distinct aspects to that that I don’t see that often in what I hear and read.

 The first is that if you have a system installed, these IoT systems are made for collecting loads and loads of data and getting information from that.
 But the problem is that data is usually not properly annotated using any kind of standards.
 What we are proposing as a solution to this issue is the Open Data Format from The Open Group.
 This is one way in which you can store the data in your data lake or whatever and then at least you can keep track of what you measured, where the data source is located, when it was collected, why it was collected and all this kind of information.